Giants aim to make complete defender out of Jordon Riley

 He paused.

-Fortunately for Riley, he seems to have plenty of teammates and coaches who are willing to help.
+Fortunately for Riley, he seems to have plenty of teammates and coaches who are willing to help with anything he asks.

-Note: CORRECTION: The name of Jordon Riley was misspelled in a previous version of this story.